 12/ End of Life

-Even if your tortoise is young, it’s still vulnerable to life-threatening health complications.
+Even if the tortoise is young, it’s still vulnerable to life-threatening health complications.

 How Long Can A Tortoise Survive Without Food?

-Adult tortoises are resilient creatures, so they can survive for 3-6 months without food.
+Adult tortoises are resilient creatures, surviving for 3-6 months without food.
 There are reports of tortoises surviving 2-3 years without food, but this shouldn’t be considered normal.

 Young tortoises are still growing and can’t survive for nearly as long without food.

-All juveniles younger than six months of age will only survive for a few weeks without eating, and hatchlings can endure even less time without food.
+All juveniles younger than 6 months of age will only survive for a few weeks without eating, and hatchlings can endure less time without food.

 Even if they survive, young tortoises may experience developmental issues without food.